-Year 1: Identify and capably use an initial package of emotional support competencies for women to act as psychological resilience counselors in these highly climate-affected communities; design and adopt a cascade of community-member tier skills and roles for ongoing training and support to sustain those roles; and incentivize uptake via SoCCS.
+Year 1: Identify and capably use an initial package of emotional support competencies for women to act as psychological resilience counselors in their communities; design and adopt a cascade of community-member tier skills and roles for ongoing training and support to sustain those roles; and incentivize uptake via SoCCS.

-Year 2: Pilot the impact and feasibility to receive SoCCs for this counseling work, and initiate a "next wave" of 100 Lab sites and other SPARC-aligned partners adoption of this overall counselor strategy in additional climate-impact contexts.
+Year 2: Pilot the impact and feasibility to receive SoCCs for this counseling work, and initiate a "next wave" of 100 Lab sites and other SPARC-aligned partners adoption of this overall counselor strategy in climate-impact contexts.

-Initial Measures: Scales for rating skill competency, and distress, are often used in these contexts, but will be chosen based on initial interventions and how they capture climate-related factors.
-SoCCs-data on their use will guide decisions on their value.
+Initial Measures: Scales for rating skill competency, and distress, are often used in these contexts, but will be chosen based on initial interventions.
+SoCCs-data on their use will guide decisions on their value and spread.